 Urban economies once dominated by industrial manufacturing are struggling to stem population loss.
 Municipal governments responsible for the upkeep of urban neighborhoods with an aging housing stock are in need of tools for identifying decaying areas.
-Data science can assist cities with early detection of struggling neighborhoods and effective intervention techniques to prevent backsliding and to revitalize decaying urban areas.
+Data science can assist cities with early detection of struggling neighborhoods, the effective intervention techniques to prevent backsliding, and the revitalization of decaying urban areas.

 The recent global recession put urban infrastructural problems — like blight, shrinking populations, and community viability — front and center in both domestic and international politics.
 DSaPP wants to aid cities, both large and small, in pinpointing where their challenges lie and work together to outline policies that will bring economic and community vitality back to these depressed areas.